Any strength training program should apply these three strength-building rules to ensure that adaptation takes place in an injury-free environment.

-By progressively adding more weight when training boosts the visco-dynamic movements which improves the ligament’s capacity to deal with higher stresses and loads.
+By progressively adding more weight when training boosts the visco-dynamic movements which improve the ligament’s capacity to deal with higher stresses and loads.

-In terms of the tendons, their principle role is to attach muscle to bone and they also redirect the force from the muscle so that the limbs can move.
+In terms of the tendons, their principal role is to attach muscle to bone.
+They also redirect the force from the muscle so that the limbs can move.

 Unknowingly tendon weaknesses could be one of the reasons why your training has plateaued because they are unable to supply the force to the muscles to lift higher loads.

-A strong core supports your whole body when lifting and core training should be part of your training regime.
+A strong core supports your whole body when lifting.
+Therefore it makes sense that core training should be part of your training regime.